1. What is the Nevada Regional Common Ground Alliance (NRCGA)?

 5. What is USA North 811?

 USA North 811 is Nevada’s 811 call center and Nevada’s Association for Operators.
 Association for operators is an organization that receives notifications about planned excavations and transmits those notifications to its members.
 USA North currently has 199 members in Nevada.
 These members include public and private utilities with underground facilities (buried cables and pipes), including gas, water, electricity and telecommunications.
-Click here to view a PDF list of USA North’s Nevada members.
+Click here to look up Nevada members at your address or excavation site.

 After a person (homeowner, excavator or utility) calls 811 and speaks to a USA North customer service representative, USA North transmits details of the planned excavation to all participating members who may have underground facilities at the excavation site.
 Upon receiving the planned excavation report, members will mark or stake the horizontal path of their facilities, provide information about the location of their facilities, or advise the excavator that the member has no facilities affected by the excavation.